-As shown in the Operational Emissions table above, the project would not result in emissions in exceedance of the applicable operational-level thresholds of significance for ozone precursors (ROG and NOx or PM10; therefore, impacts related to the cumulative emissions of criteria pollutants for which the PCAPCD area is in non-attainment would be considered less than significant.
+As shown in the Maximum Unmitigated Operational Emissions table above, the proposed project would result in the generation of ROG, NOx and PM{10} emissions that would be below the applicable operational-level thresholds; therefore, impacts related to the cumulative emissions of criteria pollutants for which the PCAPCD area is in non-attainment would be considered less than significant.

 The General Plan EIR identified a cumulative contribution to regional air quality impacts as a significant and unavoidable impact, and the City of Rocklin adopted Findings of Fact and a Statement of Overriding Considerations in recognition of this impact.
-The project does not result in a change to this finding because the site is being developed with a retail commercial land use that is similar to the retail commercial land uses that were anticipated by and analyzed within the General Plan EIR.
+The proposed development of a 237-unit multi-family residential project would not result in a change to this finding because the project does not result in short-term, long-term or cumulative air quality emissions that exceed the PCAPCD's significance thresholds.

 a. and b.
-Conflict with or obstruct implementation of the applicable air quality plan, Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard - Less Than Significant Impact.
-The project area is located within the Sacramento Valley Air Basin (SVAB) and is under the jurisdiction of the Placer County Air Pollution Control District (PCAPCD).
+Conflict with or obstruct implementation of the applicable air quality plan, result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard - Less Than Significant Impact.
+The development of a 237-unit multi-family residential complex at this project site would result in construction and operational activities that would generate air quality emissions.

+The proposed project area is located within the Sacramento Valley Air Basin (SVAB) and is under the jurisdiction of the Placer County Air Pollution Control District (PCAPCD).
 The SVAB is designated nonattainment for the federal particulate matter 2.5 microns in diameter (PM{2.5}) and the State particulate matter 10 microns in diameter (PM10) standards, as well as for both the federal and State ozone standards.
 The federal Clean Air Act requires areas designated as federal nonattainment to prepare an air quality control plan referred to as the State Implementation Plan (SIP).
 The SIP contains the strategies and control measures for states to use to attain the national ambient air quality standards (NAAQS).
 The SIP is periodically modified to reflect the latest emissions inventories, planning documents, rules, and regulations of air basins as reported by the agencies with jurisdiction over them.
 In compliance with regulations, the PCAPCD periodically prepares and updates air quality plans that provide emission reduction strategies to achieve attainment of the NAAQS, including control strategies to reduce air pollutant emissions via regulations, incentive programs, public education, and partnerships with other agencies.